VHellendoorn/ICLR20-Great/README.md

 - GGNNs perform well from very early on, but struggle to achieve much higher accuracy over time;
 - RNNs are far behind either, and
 - GREAT outperforms GGNNs in a matter of hours, after which it takes a clear lead up to ~85% localization & repair accuracy respectively.
+- RNN Sandwich models initially easily beat both GGNNs and GREAT, but saturate sooner than GREAT and thus converge to a lower accuracy (but much higher than plain GGNNs).
 - All models retain a decently low false-alarm rate with a no-bug classification accuracy of ~90%
-- Note: RNN Sandwich models are still being benchmarked.

 *All accuracies are reported as: joint localization & repair accuracy (the key indicator), bug-free classification accuracy, (bug) localization accuracy, repair accuracy*
 | <sub>Model (category and variant)</sub> | <sub>Test Accuracies</sub> | <sub>Run details: top dev step, time per step, #paramaters </sub> |<sub>Hyper-parameters: batch size, learning rate, model shape, etc.</sub> |